APC offers me bribe to fight Fayose – RTEAN boss - Nigeria Today

 APC offers me bribe to fight Fayose – RTEAN boss

-EKITI STATE Chairman of Road Transport Employers Association of Nigeria, Samuel Agbede, has alleged that the All Progressives Congress of offering him bribe to work against Governor Ayodele Fayose.
-He said the opposition party also promised him political appointment, luxury cars and other incentives if the association could support it in its plan to frustrate […]
+The Ekiti State Chairman of Road Transport Employers Association of Nigeria, Samuel Agbede, has alleged that the All Progressives Congress of offering him bribe to work against Governor Ayodele Fayose.
+He said the opposition party also promised him political appointment, luxury cars and other incentives if the association could support it in its plan to […]

-The post APC offers me bribe to fight Fayose – RTEAN boss appeared first on Nigerian Pilot: Nigerian Newspaper.

 Follow us on twitter @NigeriaTodayNG